 [Rule 6 amended in Gazette 30 Nov 1984 p.
 3952.]

-7. Electronic documents and communications

-(1) The Court may give directions to facilitate —

-(a) the preparation, filing, service and exchange of electronic documents relating to proceedings before the Court;

-(b) the preparation and issue of electronic documents by the Court; and

-(c) the conduct of proceedings before the Court by means of the electronic communication of written information between the Court and parties to the proceedings.

-(2) The directions may be given —

-(a) by the Chief Justice in practice directions applicable to proceedings generally or to a particular class of proceeding; or

-(b) by a Judge or the Court of Appeal in particular proceedings.

-(3) The directions may vary the operation of, or allow non-compliance with, these Rules.

-(4) A direction given under this Rule has effect as if it were part of these Rules.

-(5) Nothing done under such a direction shall be treated as an irregularity for the purposes of Order 2.

-[Rule 7 inserted in Gazette 5 Nov 1999 p.
-5625-6; amended in Gazette 29 Apr 2005 p.
-1795.]
+[7.
+Repealed in Gazette 21 Feb 2007 p.
+534.]

 Order 2 — Effect of non-compliance

 1. Non-compliance with Rules

 (1) Where in beginning or purporting to begin any proceedings or at any stage in the course of or in connection with any proceedings, there has, by reason of anything done or left undone, been a failure to comply with the requirements of these Rules, whether in respect of time, place, manner, form or content or in any other respect, the failure shall be treated as an irregularity and shall not nullify the proceedings, any step taken in the proceedings, or any document, judgment or order therein.